The Dark Side of Gravity: Effects of discontinuities

 Our exponential solution tells us that there is no more BH horizon in DG.
 However a test mass approaching the Schwarzschild radius of a massive body is propagating in the background and perturbation superposition:

-But for a gravitational field such that the A(r) term "crosses" the background term we locally get $g_{00}=-1$ and a lowest achievable potential.
-For a test mass at rest ($d\sigma=0$) reaching this radius, the "feeled metric" is $-d\tau ^2= dt^2 = dt^2- {{d\sigma} ^2}$ and we postulate that this is a necessary and sufficient condition to allow a local spontaneous phase rotation of the gravitational field transfering the test mass in the Euclidian world and possibly via an extra rotation in the conjugate universe.
+But for a gravitational field such that the A(r) term "crosses" the background term we locally get $g_{00}=1=\tilde{g}_{00}$, the only matrix element of the gravitational field that a test mass at rest ($d\sigma=0$) reaching this radius could feel: then we see no reason why this local crossing of the total "feeled" conjugate metrics would not be a necessary and sufficient condition to allow the switch to operate the transfer of the test mass to the conjugate universe.
 As well as a genuine black hole horizon this mechanism would account for the absence of thermonuclear bursts when matter falls down into BH candidates.